ssloy/ssloy.github.io/docs/tinyrenderer/bresenham.md

 sys     0m0.009s
 ```

-So, on my machine it took 3.99 seconds to draw 16 millions lines with full compiler optimization settings `-O3` turned on.
+So, on my machine (Intel Xeon w3-2423 @ 3.1 Ghz) it took 3.99 seconds to draw 16 millions lines with full compiler optimization settings `-O3` turned on.

 Where can we optimize the code?
 I ran the profiler and I saw that the majority of time is spent in the  `framebuffer.set()` calls,